meferral/low-income-and-elderly-assist-green-giraffes/README.md

     <s>c.
 Passive income may be more subject to volatility.
 How do active vs passive sources of income differ for each income bracket.
 Look at the percentage of total income (row 27) that comes from active sources -- salaries and wages + business or profession net income (rows 29 and 39) vs the percentage that comes from passive sources -- interest + dividends + capital gains (rows 31, 33, 41).</s>

-3. For each state, calculate the total tax liability (row 144) per person.
+<s>3.
+For each state, calculate the total tax liability (row 144) per person.
 Use the number of exemptions (row 15) as a proxy for the number of people in the household.
 Don’t forget that tax liability is given in thousands of dollars.
-What are the top 10 and bottom 10 states in this metric?
-Create a map to illustrate your findings.
+What are the top 10 and bottom 10 states in this metric?</s> Create a map to illustrate your findings.

 4. Pull the list of top 10 states with the highest percentage of ` < $1` tax returns.
 Do this also for the highest percentage of ` > $1,000,000` returns.
 Can you think of contextual data that could help you understand these results better?